gwen-interpreter/gwen/README.md

 > [G]iven-[W]hen-Th[en]

 Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter with an abstracted evaluation engine.
-The following concrete implementations are available:
+The following implementation is currently available:

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - A web engine for automating web application testing in a way that requires no development on behalf of the user.

-If you are a user who would like to start using gwen, then you can download and install one of the above implementations.
-If on the other hand you are a developer who would like to develop a new engine implementation or are interested in a technical overview, then please read on.
+If you are a user who would like to start using gwen, then you can download and install the above implementation.
+If on the other hand you are a developer who would like to build a new engine implementation or are interested in a technical overview of the platform, then please read on.

 Feature Evaluation
 ------------------